 Where to Stay in Florence

-River House Inn – An excellent luxury option in Florence, this inn is the perfect place to get some beauty rest during your Oregon coast road trip itinerary.
+River House Inn – An excellent luxury option in Florence, this inn is the perfect place to get some beauty rest during your trip.
 Situated on the backs of the Siuslaw River, it’s also only a 2-minute walk from the Florence old town.
-Click here to see their availability

 Not quite what you’re looking for?
 Click here to browse more Florence hotels!